Kharbooza978/Portfolio/README.md

 This is the **client-side** of the project, built using **React** to create a dynamic and responsive user interface along with React-supported technologies and kits.

 - Developed using **Tailwind CSS** for fast, modern, and fully responsive UI with a utility-first design approach.
+- Used **Firebase Firestore** for database storage and **Firebase Backend Services** to manage and store student academic records, enrollment data, and request submissions efficiently.
+- Implemented **Firebase Authentication** for secure user login and signup, ensuring protected access to student data.
 - Utilized **Framer Motion** for smooth animations and transitions to ensure a polished and engaging user experience.
-- Implemented **Firebase Authentication** for secure user login and signup, ensuring protected access to student data.

 These technologies combine to create an interactive and seamless interface for effective project collaboration.